BriellaBugs/ps3toolchain/README.md

 ### Dependencies

-As far as I'm aware only [Docker](https://www.docker.com/) is needed, everything else is handled inside the instance.
+As far as I'm aware only [Docker](https://www.docker.com/) is needed, everything else is handled inside the docker container.

 ### How to install